 The pricing quoted does not take into consideration much of the site preparation, or special conditions in which excavation is difficult and heavily restricted.
 For example, a vertically designed system might need holes of 150 to 250 feet in depth, and any difficulties will add time and expense.
 Most systems will take only three full days to complete.

-Cost to install a geothermal heating system varies greatly by region.
+Cost to install a geothermal heating system varies greatly by region (and even by zipcode).
 Get free estimates from geothermal energy service providers in your city.